TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Index.rst

             ..  rst-class:: card-header h3

-                ..  rubric:: :ref:`Minimal extension <extension-minimal>`
+                ..  rubric:: :ref:`Kickstart an extension <extension-kickstart>`

             ..  container:: card-body

-                Learn how to create a minimal TYPO3 extension containing one PHP class.
-Use the sitepackage builder to create this extension quickly.
+                There are different options to kickstart an extension.
+This chapter offers tutorials for some common methods to kickstart an extension.

     ..  container:: col-md-6 pl-0 pr-3 py-3 m-0